-1. Introduction In many industrial and scientific investigations, the objective is to build a model that can adequately describe how the response of a system changes when the levels of the input factors change.
+1. Introduction In many industrial and scientific investigations, the objective is to build a model that can adequately describe how the response of a system changes when the levels of input factors are changed.
 The impact on the mean response caused by changing the levels of one or more factors is called a factorial effect.
-The most commonly adopted definition of factorial effects for a $2^m$ factorial, given by Box and Hunter (1961), is a set of mutually orthogonal treatment contrasts, called the orthogonal parameterization (OP).
-Despite having received less attention, a more appropriate alternative in some situations is the baseline parameterization (BP).
-Under the BP, experimenters are more interested in the effects when non-involved factors are kept at their intrinsic baseline levels.
+The most commonly adopted definition of factorial effects for a 2^m factorial, given by Box and Hunter (1961), is a set of mutually orthogonal treatment contrasts, called the orthogonal parameterization (OP).
+Though having received less attention, a more appropriate alternative in some situations is the baseline parameterization (BP).
+Under the BP, the experimenters are more interested in the effects when those non-involved factors are kept at their intrinsic baseline levels.